 My research interests focus on the experimental investigation of nuclear reactions that occur in stars and govern their lifetimes and evolution.
 I am interested in exploring the processes that account for the synthesis of the chemical elements both in quiescent stars like our sun and in explosive scenarios such as novae, supernovae and X-ray bursts.

 I have been spokesperson of experiments at international radioactive ion beam facilities, such as TRIUMF (Canada), GANIL (France), and CERN (Switzerland).
 In 2010, I joined the LUNA (Laboratory for Underground Nuclear Astrophysics) Collaboration, for the study of low-energy nuclear reactions with stable nuclei.
 LUNA in currently the only underground facility in the world for this type of studies.

-I have ten years of teaching experience both at undergraduate and post-graduate level and have been invited to give plenary talks and lectures at several international conferences and summer schools.
-Over the years, I have taken on roles of increased responsibility within the School, at College level, and at University level and I am currently an Elected Senate Assessor on the University Court and a member of Court’s Finance and General Purpose Committee from 2010 to 2017.
+I have over fifteen years of teaching experience both at undergraduate and post-graduate level and have been invited to give plenary talks and lectures at several international conferences and summer schools.
+Over the years, I have taken on roles of increased responsibility within the School, at College level, and at University level.
+I served on the University Court as an Elected Senate Assessor from 2008 to 2017 and as a member of Court’s Finance and General Purpose Committee from 2010 to 2017.
 For further admin roles and responsibility, please have a look here.

 Finally, I am a keen mentor and offer support to PhD students, post-doctoral fellows and early career academics.
-To find our more about this, visit my blog “Academic Life”.
+To find our more about these activities, visit my blog “Academic Life”.